eafit-apolo/apolo-users/docs/source/index.rst

     :align: right
     :alt: A QRcode to open this webpage on the mobile phone

-:ref:`Apolo <about_apolo>` is the scientific computing center at Universidad EAFIT, Medellín, Colombia.
+Apolo is the scientific computing center at Universidad EAFIT, Medellín, Colombia.

 .. toctree::
    :maxdepth: 1

-   apolo/getting_started
-   news/news

 .. toctree::
    :maxdepth: 1